Red Jacket: Relationship with Joseph Brant

+Silver medal from George Washington

 Red Jacket became famous as an orator, speaking for the rights of his people.
+His language was beautiful and figurative, and delivered with the greatest ease and fluency.
 After the war, he played a prominent role in negotiations with the new United States federal government.
 In 1792 he led a delegation of 50 Native American leaders to Philadelphia.
 The US president George Washington presented him with a special "peace medal", a large oval of silverplate engraved with an image of Washington on the right-hand side shaking Red Jacket's hand; below was inscribed "George Washington", "Red Jacket", and "1792".

 Red Jacket wore this medal on his chest in every portrait painted of him.
 The medal was held from 1895 to 2021 in the collection of the Buffalo History Museum.
-In May 2021, it was repatriated to the Seneca Nation and is currently held in the collection of the Onöhsagwë:De’ Cultural Center, also known as the Seneca-Iroquois National Museum.
+In May 2021, it was repatriated to the Seneca Nation and is currently held in the collection of the Onöhsagwë:De' Cultural Center, also known as the Seneca-Iroquois National Museum.
+A formal repatriation ceremony was held on May 17, 2021 at the Seneca Nation's Cultural Centre in Salamanca, since the Native Americans Graves Protection and Repatriation Act recognized Red Jacket's medal as culturally important to the Seneca nation.
+The Senecas made a formal request for its return in October 2020, almost 125 years after the Buffalo Historical Society came in the possession of the medal in 1898, when the last living relative of the estate of Red Jacket sold it to the museum.

-He was also presented with a silver inlaid half-stock long rifle, bearing his initials and Wolf clan emblem in the stock and his later name Sagoyewatha inlaid on the barrel.
+Red Jacket was also presented with a silver inlaid half-stock long rifle, bearing his initials and Wolf clan emblem in the stock and his later name Sagoyewatha inlaid on the barrel.
 This rifle has been in private hands since his death.